Using redeployment hooks

 An example redeployment hook with a many-service modifier:

-In the case where the payload of the commit hook does not contain any branch information (Github and Bitbucket payload formats are supported) then the stack will redeploy without attempting to match branch
+In the case where the payload of the commit hook does not contain any branch information (Github and Bitbucket payload formats are supported) then the application will redeploy without attempting to match branch

-Users who have signed in through Github (and who have enough access to create and edit deployement events for their stacks on GitHub) can activate continuous deployments on GitHub.
-To do this: access your Stack settings via the toolbelt and set continuous.deploy to true.
+Users who have signed in through Github (and who have enough access to create and edit deployment events for their stacks on GitHub) can activate continuous deployments on GitHub.
+To do this: access your Application settings via the toolbelt and set continuous.deploy to true.

 $ cx settings set -s my_stack continuous.deploy true

-This will create a new webhook for your repository on GitHub or simply modify and existing one to let Cloud66 recieve deployment events as well.
+This will create a new webhook for your repository on GitHub or simply modify and existing one to let Cloud66 receive deployment events as well.

-With this feature enabled, whenever you push new commit, Cloud 66 will automatically generate a new deployment event based on recieving the push event from GitHub.
-We will also send deployment status events on different deployment statuses, such as started, cancelled, succeeded and failed.
+With this feature enabled, whenever you push new commit, Cloud 66 will automatically generate a new deployment event based on receiving the push event from GitHub.
+We will also send deployment status events on different deployment statuses, such as started, canceled, succeeded and failed.

-For more information please refer to the Github Deployment API](/maestro/quickstarts/using-cloud66-toolbelt.html).
+For more information please refer to the Github Deployment API.

 Adding Redeployment Hooks